aldryn/aldryn-docs/docs/tutorial/commandline/installation_windows.rst

 Download the latest version of **Python 2.7** (note that Python 3 is currently not suitable) from the `official Python website <https://www.python.org/downloads/windows/>`_ and run the installer.

-During the installation step "Customize Python", make sure that you have selected the option "Add Python to Path".
+During the installation step "Customise Python", make sure that you have selected the option "Add Python to Path".

 .. image:: images/add-python-to-path.png